 Stop's lifetime combined sales stands at 638,000, made up of 404,000 pure sales and 27.2 million streams

 There was much hype in the media about the Spice Girls missing the big one for the first time, and indeed, in a way, it did spell the beginning of the end.
 While there was another single to come with Geri – Viva Forever – by the time of its official release, she had departed, meaning Stop is kind of their last one with her as a part of the group.
 For a few years anyway.

 Looking at the rest of the Official Singles Chart that week, Texas continued their streak of Top 10 hits, notching up their fifth consecutive one with their Wu-Tang Clan collaboration Say What You Want/Insane (yes this really happened), while Italian Europop star Alexia landed at 10 with her debut single Uh La La La.

 Further down, The Wombles had resurfaced and landed at 13 with a re-release of their signature hit Remember You're A Womble, and Kylie Minogue was in the middle of her experimental phase; the third single from her Impossible Princess album, Breathe, entered at 14.

 If it was any consolation to the Spices, they were beaten to the top by a true phenomenon.
-It's Like That spent six weeks at the top and is a million-seller.
-Spice Girls' fans may not like it, but that's the way it iiiiiis.
+It's Like That spent six weeks at the top and is a million-seller (1.32 million pure sales to be precise, plus 26.5 million streams).
+Spice Girls' fans may not like it, but that's the way it is.
 HUH.